 (1) The child reaches three years of age;

 (2) The child's IFSP outcomes have been met and the child's IFSP team members agree the child does not need additional outcomes;

-(3) The child is determined eligible, but not in need of early intervention services, in accordance with paragraph (E) of rule 3701-8-07 of the Administrative Code or the child does not complete required assessment procedures;
+(3) The child is determined eligible, but not in need of early intervention services, or the child does not complete required re-determination of eligibility or annual child assessment procedures, in accordance with rule 3701-8-07 of the Administrative Code;

 (4) The child has been evaluated in accordance with paragraph (B)(4)(b) of rule 3701-8-07 of the Administrative Code and the developmental evaluation tool does not indicate a developmental delay of at least one and one half standard deviations below the mean in at least one of the following areas: adaptive, cognitive, communication, physical, and social or emotional development; informed clinical opinion is not used for eligibility; or the child does not complete required eligibility procedures;

 (5) The parent terminates participation; or

 (6) The child moves out of the state of Ohio.

 (F) Early intervention service coordination contractors shall inform the centralized coordination contractor whenever a child or family needs to change early intervention service coordination contractors.

 (G) When the referral source is a professional, early intervention service coordination contractors shall provide a follow-up to the referral source on form HEA 8037 within sixty calendar days after receiving the program referral.

 (H) Early intervention service coordination contractors, upon execution of a contract or other agreement with the department to provide services, shall ensure that funds provided by the department, will not supplant other federal, state, or local funds in place to serve the population of infants and toddlers with disabilities or developmental delays.
 The following HMG early intervention services shall be provided at no cost to families: